agda/agda/doc/user-manual/tools/compilers.rst

    This backend is available from Agda 2.4.4 on.
    The Agda Standard Library has been updated to support this new backend.

-A backend targeting the Utrecht Haskell Compiler (UHC) is available.
+The Agda UHC backend targets the Core language of the Utrecht Haskell Compiler (UHC).
-It targets the UHC Core language, and it's design is inspired by the Epic backend.

 This backend is currently experimental, but should work for most Agda code.

 The backend is disabled by default, as it will pull in some large